Saint-Germain-du-Puy

 Saint-Germain-du-Puy (/fr/) is a commune in the Cher department in the Centre-Val de Loire region of France.

 Geography

 An area of both farming and light industry comprising a small suburban town and several hamlets situated on the banks of the rivers Colin and Yèvre, immediately east of Bourges at the junction of the N151 with the N142, D955 and D151 roads.

-Population

-53.3% of the population in Saint-Germain-du-Puy is more than 45 years old.